siduction/sidu-manual/data/en/0510-samba_en.md

 ~~~

 If you get an error message here, it may be due to the SMB protocol version you are using.
-In Debian SMB 1.0 is no longer used for security reasons.
-Unfortunately there are still systems which use
+In Debian, SMB 1.0 is no longer used for security reasons.
+Unfortunately, there are still systems which
-provide SMB only by version 1.0.
-To be able to access such a share, as mount option
-is needed as mount option **`vers=1.0`**.
-The complete command is then
+provide only SMB 1.0.
+To get access to such a share, the mount option **`vers=1.0`** is needed.
+The complete command is:

 ~~~
 mount -t cifs -o username=Administrator,vers=1.0,uid=$UID,gid=$GID //server/share /mnt/server_share